YipinXiong/AngularNotes/README.md

 - `switchMap()` calls the search service for each search term that makes it through `debounce()` and `distinctUntilChanged()`.
 It cancels and discards previous search observables, returning only the latest search service observable.

   > `switchMap()` preserves the original request order while returning only the observable from the most recent HTTP method call.
 Results from prior calls are canceled and discarded.

+  ## Httpclient

+  An alternative to Axios in Angular

 # Forms in Angular